seanpm2001/SeansLifeArchive_Images_AdCap_Y2025/2025/07_July/26/README.md

 </details>

-- I did not play the game yet today, I plan to play after 10:00 pm, although it is unlikely, as I still have a lot to do today, and woke up too early, meaning I need to go to bed earlier. - 2025, Saturday, July 26th
+- ~~I did not play the game yet today, I plan to play after 10:00 pm, although it is unlikely, as I still have a lot to do today, and woke up too early, meaning I need to go to bed earlier.~~
+- I ended up skipping my session today, as I needed more sleep.
+I wanted to go to bed earlier, as I had 3 days this week in which I had about 6 hours of sleep or less. - 2025, Saturday, July 26th

 ***